7 Secrets to Studying Better with ADHD

 James and John, identical twins with ADHD, are taking the same biology class.
 They study for the same amount of time, yet James gets an A on the exam and John gets a C+.
 Why the difference?

-Which Study Technique Works Best?
+Which Study Technique Is Better?

 John studied diligently for three hours on Thursday night, the day before the test.
 He reread his notes and the textbook, and reviewed the study guide.
 He studied in his room.
 James studied for three hours, but did it over four evenings, Monday through Thursday.
 He used his notes, an old quiz, and the study guide to create a practice test.
 He studied in different locations, including Starbucks and the library.